seanbao/mnemonas/docs/backup-guide.en.md

 ## Backup Failure Alerts

 Built-in `[[backup.jobs]]` reuse `[alerts]` notification channels.
-MnemoNAS sends `backup_run`, `backup_restore`, `backup_restore_verify`, `backup_restore_drill`, or `backup_retention_check` events when a backup fails, an explicit restore fails, an explicit restore completes with warnings, a post-restore read-only verification fails or reports warnings, a restore drill fails, a restore drill is missing or stale beyond `restore_drill_stale_after`, a successful backup has retention-check warnings, or a manual retention check fails or reports warnings.
+MnemoNAS sends `backup_run`, `backup_restore`, `backup_restore_verify`, `backup_restore_drill`, or `backup_retention_check` events when a backup fails, an explicit restore fails, an explicit restore completes with warnings, a post-restore read-only verification fails or reports warnings, a restore drill fails or completes with warnings, a restore drill is missing or stale beyond `restore_drill_stale_after`, a successful backup has retention-check warnings, or a manual retention check fails or reports warnings.

 The event `message` is a fixed public summary and does not include job names, paths, or raw error text.
 Event details contain only job ID, run ID, job type, trigger, status, timestamps, file/byte/snapshot counts, warning count, error-message presence, failure category, and whether location details were omitted.
 They do not include job names, sources, backup targets, restore target paths, snapshot paths, manifest paths, raw warnings, or raw error text.